Max Ernst’s Collaged Memories

 I found figural elements united there that stood so far apart from each other that the absurdity of this accumulation caused a sudden intensification of my visionary facilities and brought about a hallucinating succession of contradictory images.

 La Femme 100 Têtes

-Max Ernst further experimented with collage and in 1929 he created La Femme 100 Têtes.
+Max Ernst further experimented with collage and, in 1929, he created La Femme 100 Têtes.
 It is thought to be the first book completely devoted to collage ever created.
-La Femme 100 Têtes is a compilation of late 19th-century woodblock prints, modified to destabilize and defamiliarize the imagery.
-Hence Ernst gave each image an absurd caption.
-One was “and volcanic women lift and shake their bodies’ posterior parts in a menacing way”.
-Dorothea Tanning, who translated the book from French into English, admitted in her translator’s note that she had yet to exhaust book’s full meaning.
+La Femme 100 Têtes is a compilation of late 19th century woodblock prints, modified to destabilize and defamiliarize the imagery.
+Hence, Ernst gave each image an absurd caption.
+One was “and volcanic women lift and shake their bodies’ posterior parts in a menacing way.”
+Dorothea Tanning, who translated the book from French to English, admitted in her translator’s note that she had yet to exhaust the book’s full meaning.